COFA Free Health Insurance?

-What type of health insurance plan can I enroll on?
+What type of health insurance plan can I enroll in?

 Health insurance plans in Oregon have four categories: Bronze, Silver, Gold and Platinum.
-The COFA FREE Health Insurance Premium Assistance program pays for a standard silver level plan only purchased through Health Insurance Marketplace aka HealthCare.gov (make sure to check that your plan is COFA Premium Assistance Program approved).
+This program pays for a standard silver-level plan only purchased through Health Insurance Marketplace aka HealthCare.gov (make sure to check that your plan is COFA Premium Assistance Program approved).

-- If you already have providers you would like to keep seeing, make sure they are in the network of the health insurance plan you enroll on.
+- If you already have providers you would like to keep seeing, make sure they are “in the network” of the health insurance plan you enroll in.